play 1 minute recap

 Around the world, Deloitte Digital looked different.
 Despite being one global connected studio, there were eight different country-specific sites out there.
 Combined with diverse social media content, the brand messaging was scattered.
 Our team was tasked with a comprehensive redesign of the globally recognized corporation's website, aiming to unify the digital presence for a diverse, international audience.
 The project was spearheaded by a small, agile creative team.

 Our team of five creatives consisted of a Creative Director, senior IC, UI designer, UX designer (me) and one junior UX designer.
 We worked with a development and functional team based across Europe, and eventually brought in a copy writer, content strategist, and project manager.
 At the start of the project, the creative team consisted of the Creative Director, the junior designer, and me.
-Getting things spun up at such an early stage was a great lesson for me in managing ambiguity to provide actionable feedback for junior staff.

 The project had four key goals: